Skip to content

 Overview of Federal Programs for Window Replacement

-Although local or state agencies provide the majority of window replacement grants and programs there are also a number of federal programs that assist Veterans with home improvements including window replacements.
+Although local or state agencies provide the majority of window replacement grants and programs, there are also several federal programs that assist Veterans with home improvements, including window replacements.
 The following are important federal programs that Texas veterans may be eligible for.

 Veterans Affairs (VA) Specially Adapted Housing (SAH) Grant